workdojos/Ghostwriters-leaderboard-Vantajs/public/pilots/Maria.md

 In her free time, Maria enjoys traveling and exploring new places.
 She also loves to cook and try new recipes, and is an avid reader of historical fiction.

+---

-To claim this character and gain access to all respective missions, please click the red diamond and await further instructions:
+To claim this character and gain access to all respective missions, please click the red diamond, sign up, and await further instructions:

 [:diamonds:](https://blog.workmates.live/maria)